Table of Contents

 - Type checkers

-Type checkers are static tools that detect errors in rarely used code paths and optimize the code by adding features like auto-completion.
+Type checkers are static tools that detect errors in rarely used code paths and optimize the code in test scenarios by adding features like auto-completion.
 It detects the data types that are used and makes the code work faster and use less memory with the help of compilation.

 Static type checkers are able to verify that the conditions hold all possible variants of program execution.
 It eliminates the need to repeat type checking during each program execution.